pruhhnav/Project3-4348/devlog.md

+#Entry 6 - 12/8/2024 - 8:33 PM
+My Thoughts?
+I think that the print_index command will help show the B-tree and the load command will show the huge insertion of the key-value pairs from the file.
+These commands can help make the system more useful and UI friendly.
+Plan:
+My plan is to establish the print_index command to show all of the key value pairs in the root node.
+Once this is done, I want to make the load command read the key-value pairs from any file and put them in a B-tree.
+After this, I want to make sure ifthere are invalid lines in the input, they will be shown error messages.
+These are tested both commands with multiple situations which includes different nodes and input files.
+Reflection:
+I was able to properly implement the print_index command to show the key-value pairs in a way that is formatted properly.
+I was also able to make the load command combine with the insert command which allows for a proper insertion while skipping lines that are not valid.
+What's Next?
+Now, I am planning to make the extract command to save the key-value pairs to a file.

 #Entry 5 - 12/8/2024 - 7:50 PM
 My Thoughts?
 The insert command seems to need a maintenance of sorted keys whereas the search command needs an efficient lookup of the keys.
 Both these commands work within one root.